VAibhav1031/dotfiles/README.md

   - 👀 Enhanced watch command

 - **Beautiful CLI Experience**
+  - YOU MUST INSTALL THESE TOOL IN ADVANCE , maybe in future you wont neeed to that but current script does work like this (so sorry for that 🙂)
   - 🎨 Colorful prompts and output using Oh My Bash themes
   - 🎭 Fun welcome messages with `figlet`, `lolcat`, `cowsay` and `fortune`
   - 💻 Clean terminal aesthetics with helpful status information